 Essential Caregivers and Visitor Guidance

-Sault Area Hospital (SAH) respects and values friends and families of patients as integral partners in providing excellent patient care.
-We recognize family members and loved ones are important to the healing and overall well-being of our patients.
+Sault Area Hospital (SAH) respects and values patients’ friends and families as integral partners in providing excellent patient care.
+We recognize that family members and loved ones are important to the healing and overall well-being of our patients.
 As such, the presence of visitors continues to be a priority to support patients coming for care at SAH.

 Our Compassionate Person-Centered Care philosophy differentiates between Visitors and Essential Caregivers.
-We recognize that Visitors and Essential Caregivers are a great resource and comfort to our patients’ which improve quality of life and their experience in care.
+We recognize that Visitors, Essential Caregivers, and Support Person(s) are great resources and comfort to our patients, improving their quality of life and their experience in care.

-We’ve put together the following Essential Caregiver – Visitor Guidance to help you understand when you can visit SAH, your responsibilities as a essential caregiver – visitor, and important safety tips to follow while in the hospital.
+We have put together the following Essential Caregiver-Visitor Guidance to help you understand when you can visit SAH, your responsibilities as an essential caregiver, visitor, support person and important safety tips to follow while in the hospital.

-• Visiting hours will be between 8:30 am – 8:30 pm daily (Exceptions may be made in rare circumstances.)
+• Visiting hours will be between 8:30 am – 8:30 pm daily (Exceptions may be made in consultation with the care team).

-• There will be no visitors allowed on outbreak units.
-From time to time, further visiting restrictions may be required, with little notice (such as in a case of a patient’s change in condition).
-We will endeavor to meet visitor needs during these times.
+• From time to time, further visiting restrictions may be required with little notice (such as in the case of a patient’s change in condition).
+We will endeavour to meet visitor needs during these times.

-• Visitors (including children) who demonstrate disruptive behavior will be limited in their ability to visit.
+• Visitors (including children) who demonstrate disruptive behaviour will be limited in their ability to visit.

-• Visitors’ eating and drinking in the patient rooms is not allowed.
+• Visitors’ eating and drinking in the patient rooms are not allowed.

 NO VISITORS